Butte School District

 Equal Education, Nondiscrimination and Sex Equity

-In compliance with federal regulations, the District will notify annually all students, parents, staff, and community members of this policy and the designated coordinator to receive inquiries.
-Notification should include the name and location of the coordinator and will be carried in all handbooks.
+The District, in compliance with federal regulations, will notify annually all students, parents, staff, and community members of this policy and the designated coordinator to receive inquiries.
+This annual notification will include the name and location of the coordinator and will be included in all handbooks.

 The District will not tolerate hostile or abusive treatment, derogatory remarks, or acts of violence because of disability against students, staff, or volunteers with disabilities.
 The District considers this behavior to constitute discrimination on the basis of disability, in violation of state and federal law.